-If you need to store your luggage while you explore the city for the day, choose Rowes Wharf Water Taxi and take advantage of their locked storage room - free to their water taxi passengers - in their office next to the Boston Harbor Hotel.
-More about water taxis
+If you need to store your luggage for the day while you explore the city, choose Rowes Wharf Water Taxi and take advantage of their locked storage room - free to their round-trip water taxi passengers - in their office next to the Boston Harbor Hotel.
+More about Boston's water taxis.

 The least expensive option is to take the MBTA's Silver Line bus, if you can manage your own luggage.

-To get to the heart of the South Boston Waterfront neighborhood by public transportation, you can hop onto the Silver Line bus (considered part of the Boston subway system, since it uses underground tunnels at times) right outside the Black Falcon Terminal.
-You can pay the $2.50 bus fare as you board (you'll need exact change).
-When you return, be sure to take the SL2 bus, as it is the one that comes back to the Black Falcon Cruise Terminal.
+To get to the heart of the South Boston Waterfront neighborhood by public transportation, you can hop onto the Silver Line bus (considered part of the Boston subway system, since it uses underground tunnels at times) right outside Cruiseport.
+You can pay the bus fare as you board - you'll need exact change.
+Check the MBTA website to get the current fare: www.mbta.com/fares_and_passes/bus

 The Silver Line makes several stops in the South Boston Waterfront neighborhood, where restaurants, hotels, a brewery (yes, you can tour and taste), museums, a concert pavilion, shops, and spectacular water views will provide you with plenty of sightseeing opportunities.

 If you want to explore this area, get off at the centrally-located World Trade Center stop.
 You can even walk over to Fish Pier and watch fresh catch being unloaded right at the dock.

 Rather than take the bus to this area, you can also walk.
 The distance is short - perhaps half a mile, depending on which way you go.
 If you decide to do this, print out the map at the bottom of this page, as the streets are not very well marked and wind around a bit.
 The area seems rather industrial until suddenly, all of the boutiques, restaurants, museums, and hotels appear in front of you.